TMBR/tmbr-bundler/README.md

 **Why [esbuild](https://esbuild.github.io)?**

-Compared to the mess of webpack loaders and dependencies, esbuild is significantly faster, has better documentation and zero dependencies by default.
-It was created by Evan Wallace, who built this amazing [WebGL demo](https://madebyevan.com/webgl-water) ... and co-founded [Figma](https://www.figma.com/).
+Compared to the mess of webpack loaders and dependencies, esbuild is faster, has better documentation and zero dependencies by default.
+It was created by Evan Wallace, who built this amazing [WebGL demo](https://madebyevan.com/webgl-water) ... and yeah, and co-founded [Figma](https://www.figma.com/)!

 ## Installation